Garoppolo rallies Raiders past Broncos, 17-16 in season opener

 It was 10-6 Raiders just inside 11 minutes remaining in the first half.
 It stayed that way until Payton burned his final two timeouts on defense to give Wilson the ball with 2:30 remaining.

-The Broncos got the ball first in the second but after a sustained drive, Lutz drilled a 55-yard field goal attempt to the back of the net but was wide right.
+The Broncos got the ball first in the second but after a sustained drive, Lutz' 55-yard field goal attempt pounded the back of the net but was wide right.

+"It doesn't matter where it hits if it doesn't go in,'' Lutz said.
+"It's frustrating.
+I thought I hit that ball well.
+Just spinned on me at the end.''

 The Raiders took over with great field position at their own 45.
 They used 18 plays, counting penalties, and had first and goal at the 1 when the Raiders self-destructed to Vance Joseph's determined defense.